 CFM and PSI relate to each other in an important way that ensures the proper operation of air tools.
-For a tool to operate and perform optimally, both CFM and PSI must be sufficient.
+For an air tool to operate and perform optimally, both CFM and PSI must be sufficient.

 Let’s look at a real-life example to help understand how CFM and PSI relate:

 Hopefully, this hose example is relatable.
-Even though the example used water to describe the relationship between CFM and PSI, the concept is the same with air.
+Even though the example uses water to describe the relationship between CFM and PSI, the concept is the same with air.

 Consider this second real-life air example:

 There is a tunnel with wind blowing through it, and the tunnel gets smaller and smaller.
 As the wind blows into the tunnel, it travels through the shrinking space, and starts to feel stronger and stronger.
 Even though the volume of air (CFM) remains the same throughout the tunnel, the air is being squeezed into a tighter space, resulting in the pressure (PSI) increasing.